azimuttapp/azimutt/README.md

 [![Azimutt roadmap](docs/_assets/azimutt-roadmap.png)](https://mm.tt/map/2434161843?t=N2yWZj1pc1)

 - Design your schema using [AML](docs/aml/README.md) for a fast diagramming
-- Explore your database using search everywhere, display only useful tables/columns and follow relations
+- Explore your database schema using search everywhere, display only useful tables/columns and follow relations
+- Query your data like never before, follow forign keys and display entities in diagram
-- Document it with layouts for use cases, features or team scopes and table/column notes
+- Document using table/column notes and tags and layouts and memos for use cases, features or team scopes
-- Analyze it to discover inconsistencies and best practices
+- Analyze it to discover inconsistencies and best practices to apply

 Azimutt goal is to be your ultimate tool to understand your database.

+## Self hosted

+You can use our [Docker image](https://github.com/azimuttapp/azimutt/pkgs/container/azimutt) to easily deploy it.
+Here is the [full guide](INSTALL.md).

 ## Local development

-Azimutt is built with [Elm](https://elm-lang.org)/[elm-spa](https://www.elm-spa.dev) (editor) and [Elixir](https://elixir-lang.org)/[Phoenix](https://www.phoenixframework.org) (backend & admin).
+Azimutt is built with [Elixir](https://elixir-lang.org)/[Phoenix](https://www.phoenixframework.org) (backend & admin) and [Elm](https://elm-lang.org)/[elm-spa](https://www.elm-spa.dev) (editor).

 For local development you will need to set up the environment: